 (a) practice law in a jurisdiction where doing so violates the regulation of the legal profession in that jurisdiction; Comment 5.
 Authority to engage in the practice of law conferred in any jurisdiction is not necessarily a grant of the right to practice elsewhere, and it is improper for a lawyer to engage in practice where doing so violates the regulation of the practice of law in that jurisdiction.
 However, the demands of business and the mobility of our society pose distinct problems in the regulation of the practice of law by individual states.
 In furtherance of the public interest, lawyers should discourage regulations that unreasonably impose territorial limitations upon the right of a lawyer to handle the legal affairs of a client or upon the opportunity of a client to obtain the services of a lawyer of his or her choice.
-Find the full text of this and thousands of other resources from leading experts in dozens of legal practice areas in the UT Law CLE eLibrary (utcle.org/elibrary) Title search: We're Still Trying to Figure It Out: Best Practices and Legal Compliance in the Evolving World of Remote Work Also available as part of the eCourse 2024 Labor and Employment Law eConference First appeared as part of the conference materials for the 31st Annual Labor and Employment Law Conference session "We're Still Trying to Figure It Out: Best Practices and Legal Compliance in the Evolving World of Remote Work"
+UTLAW CLE THE UNIVERSITY OF TEXAS TEXASLAW Find the full text of this and thousands of other resources from leading experts in dozens of legal practice areas in the UT Law CLE eLibrary (utcle.org/elibrary) Title search: We're Still Trying to Figure It Out: Best Practices and Legal Compliance in the Evolving World of Remote Work Also available as part of the eCourse Workforce Challenges and Solutions (2024): Pregnancy Accommodations; Political Talk; and Remote Work First appeared as part of the conference materials for the 31st Annual Labor and Employment Law Conference session "We're Still Trying to Figure It Out: Best Practices and Legal Compliance in the Evolving World of Remote Work"